 - Mother Teresa House is something that can’t be missed during a Kolkata tour.
 The tomb draws huge crowds every month and one can even get to see the bed used by the famous personality

-- The Indian Museum, is India’s first and largest museum and is worth touring for getting glimpses of the rich antiques that speak about the culture and history of India from pre-historic period
+- The Indian Museum is India’s first and largest museum and is worth touring for getting glimpses of the rich antiques that speak about the culture and history of India from the pre-historic period

 - Tram rides on the roads of Kolkata are truly fascinating.
 Explore the city of joy using a tram for a different Kolkata experience.

 - Birla Planetarium tops the list of attractions for kids in Kolkata.
 Spend some quality time with family at the planetarium to gaze at the artificial video simulations of the night sky along with the stars and other heavenly bodies of the universe